 - Awkward plan pricing: if you’re not in the UK, you’ll be paying a premium

-- Cart doesn’t automatically recalculate prices
+- The cart doesn’t automatically recalculate prices

 For pure digital download sales, Download Manager does this really well.
 It has a customizable, integrated basket and plenty of other options to manage downloads with plugins to extend its innate functionality.